dotnet/android/Documentation/guides/BuildProcess.md

 -   **AndroidCodegenTarget** &ndash; A string property which controls the code generation target ABI.
 Possible values include:

     -   **XamarinAndroid**: Uses the JNI binding API present in since Mono for Android 1.0.
-Binding assemblies built with with Xamarin.Android 5.0 or later can only run on Xamarin.Android 5.0 or later (API/ABI additions), but the *source* is compatible with prior product versions.
+Binding assemblies built with Xamarin.Android 5.0 or later can only run on Xamarin.Android 5.0 or later (API/ABI additions), but the *source* is compatible with prior product versions.

     -   **XAJavaInterop1**: Use Java.Interop for JNI invocations.
 Binding
         assemblies using `XAJavaInterop1` can only build and execute with Xamarin.Android 6.1 or later.
 Xamarin.Android 6.1 and later bind `Mono.Android.dll` with this value.

         The benefits of `XAJavaInterop1` include:

         -   Smaller assemblies.

         -   `jmethodID` caching for `base` method invocations, so long as all other binding types in the inheritance hierarchy are built with `XAJavaInterop1` or later.

         -   `jmethodID` caching of Java Callable Wrapper constructors for managed subclasses.

         The default value is `XAJavaInterop1`.

 ### Resource Properties

 Resource properties control the generation of the `Resource.designer.cs` file, which provides access to Android resources.

+-   **AndroidAapt2CompileExtraArgs** &ndash; Specifies additional
+    command-line options to pass to the **aapt2 compile** command when processing Android assets and resources.

+    Added in Xamarin.Android 9.1.

--   **AndroidResgenExtraArgs** &ndash; Specifies additional command-line options to pass to the **aapt** command when processing Android assets and resources.
+-   **AndroidAapt2LinkExtraArgs** &ndash; Specifies additional
+    command-line options to pass to the **aapt2 link** command when processing Android assets and resources.

--   **AndroidResgenFile** &ndash; Specifies the name of the Resource file to generate.
-The default template sets this to `Resource.designer.cs`.

--   **MonoAndroidResourcePrefix** &ndash; Specifies a *path prefix* that is removed from the start of filenames with a Build action of `AndroidResource`.
-This is to allow changing where resources are located.

-    The default value is `Resources`.
-Change this to `res` for the Java project structure.
+    Added in Xamarin.Android 9.1.

 -   **AndroidExplicitCrunch** &ndash; If you are building an app with a very large number of local drawables, an initial build (or rebuild)